 Most flowers carry both stamens and carpels; however, a few species self-pollinate.
 These are known as “perfect” flowers because they contain both types of sex organs (Figure 14.25.
 Biochemical and anatomical barriers to self-pollination promote cross-pollination.
 Self-pollination is a severe form of inbreeding, and can increase the number of genetic defects in offspring.

-A plant may have perfect flowers, and thus have both genders in each flower; or, it may have imperfect flowers of both kinds on one plant (Figure 14.28).
+A plant may have perfect flowers, and thus have multiple sexes in each flower; or, it may have imperfect flowers of both kinds on one plant (Figure 14.28).
 In each case, such species are called monoecious plants, meaning “one house.”
 Some botanists refer to plants with perfect flowers simply as hermaphroditic.
+(Note: hermaphrodite is a scientific term for bodies containing two types of sex organs in plants and non-human animals.)
 Some plants are dioecious, meaning “two houses,” and have male and female flowers (“imperfect flowers”) on different plants.
 In these species, cross-pollination occurs all the time.